We will be providing our 2020 Summer and Fall OG Cohorts online, due to the COVID 19 outbreak.

 Application deadline for the Summer Cohort is June 1, 2020 - we still have spots available!

 The Orton Gillingham approach to teaching reading is fast becoming the go-to recommendation from diagnosticians and neuropsychologists who refer students with dyslexia or other learning disabilities.
 In addition, many states are implementing laws that require an explicit, systematic, structured literacy approach (like Orton Gillingham) for teaching reading to these students.

-Become an Orton Gillingham Educator and get the in-depth training in phonics that you need to effectively teach struggling readers.
+Become an Orton Gillingham Educator and get the in-depth phonics training that is needed to effectively teach students who struggle with reading.

-Associate Level: appropriate for anyone teaching students from pre-reading through 8th grade-level skills.
-It includes the theory and practical components needed to implement the OG approach with a high degree of fidelity.
+This training is appropriate for anyone teaching students pre-reading - 8th grade.
+Instruction includes the theory and practical components needed to implement the Orton Gillingham approach with a high degree of fidelity.

-All coursework and direct supervision align with the revised 2018 IDA Knowledge and Practice Standards for Teachers of Reading and are conducted and overseen by Karen Sonday, MA.
+All coursework and direct supervision align with the International Dyslexia Association's revised 2018 IDA Knowledge and Practice Standards for Teachers of Reading and are conducted and overseen by Karen Sonday, MA.
 Education.
 Ms. Sonday is a Fellow of the Academy of Orton Gillingham Practitioners and Educators (AOGPE).

 Summer Cohort: June 15, 2020 - August 6, 2020

 Fall Cohort: September 14, 2020 - January 21, 2021

 Winter Cohort: January 23, 2021 - May 27, 2021

 |Mon. - Wed.||June 15 - 17, 2020||9:00 a.m. - 2:30 p.m.
 CST||Lecture|